 Additionally, the Sentry Python SDK will set the transaction on the event to the task name, and it will improve the grouping for global Celery errors such as timeouts.

 The integration will automatically report errors from all celery jobs.

 init is loaded on worker startup, and not only in the module where your tasks are defined.
 Otherwise, the initialization happens too late and events might end up not being reported.

-worker_process_init, or by initializing the SDK in the configuration file loaded with Celery's
+Initializing the SDK in the configuration file loaded with Celery's

 To verify if your SDK is initialized on worker start, you can pass

 debug=True to see extra output when the SDK is initialized.
 If the output appears during worker startup and not only after a task has started, then it's working properly.